- About Octopus

 We try and get it right every time – but if you're unhappy and would like to make a complaint, then do get in touch.

-Octopus Cash is currently open to individuals, company and charity accounts, but we can only accept money that’s currently held in a UK bank account.
+Octopus Cash is currently open to individuals, company, charity and trust accounts, but we can only accept money that’s currently held in a UK bank account.